AndreyShpilevoy/Home-Assistant-Smart-Speaker/README.md

 - 9dB if GAIN is not connected to anything (this is the default)
 - 6dB if GAIN is connected directly to Vin
 - 3dB if a 100K resistor is connected between GAIN and Vin

-# Problems

-Only issue that I gound so far: after flashing firemware it extreamly quiet.
-But power cycle fixing it.
-So just unplag Type-C and plug it again.

 # ORIGINAL READ ME
 # Home Assistant Voice Assistant Smart Speaker